 Another natural direction is experiments.
 On the narratives side, Foester and der Weele (2018b) provide evidence supporting the implications, shared by their and our model, of how reputation and influence incentives shape strategic communication in a dyad.
 Hillenbrand and Verrina (2018) confirm that exposure to positive narratives increases giving, especially by more prosocial types, but find opposing effects of negative ones on prosocial and selfish types.
-On the imperatives side, we analyze in Bénabou et al. (2018) how different methodologies formally compare in eliciting true moral preferences, and what this implies for how to interpret refusals of tradeoffs that appear deontologically rather than consequentially motivated.
+On the imperatives side, in Bénabou et al. (2020) we analyze, both theoretically and experimentally, how different elicitation methods compare in revealing true moral preferences, and how one should then interpret blanket "refusals of tradeoffs" that appear deontologically rather than consequentially motivated.